dariofad/dariofad.github.io/about.markdown

 {% include softwareitems.html
 cat="Software Contributions"
-rprog1="Spark-based Mondrian"
-rprogdescr1="A Dockerized Apache Spark-based version of Mondrian, a sanitization algorithm to achieve <i>k-anonimity</i>.
-It is executed on a Spark cluster with a varying number of executors <a href='https://github.com/mosaicrown/mondrian'>(link)</a>." rprog2="dot-emacs" rprogdescr2="A minimal version of my <tt>.emacs</tt> files useful to anybody that wants to test Emacs with EXWM as its main driver <a href='https://github.com/dariofad/dot-emacs'>(link)</a> .
-To use it, you only have to install Emacs, <tt>use-package</tt> and <tt>xorg</tt>." rprog3="SEApp: Bringing Mandatory Access Control to Android Apps" rprogdescr3="A modification to AOSP to extend mandatory access control layer to Android apps <a href='https://github.com/matthewrossi/seapp'>(link)</a>." rprog4="MOSAICrOWN Policy Engine" rprogdescr4="The policy engine is the tool responsible for parsing the MOSAICrOWN policy and checking whether a subject request is permitted or denied <a href='https://github.com/mosaicrown/policy-engine'>(link)</a>.
+rprog1="SEApp: Bringing Mandatory Access Control to Android Apps" rprogdescr1="A modification to AOSP to extend mandatory access control layer to Android apps <a href='https://github.com/matthewrossi/seapp'>(link)</a>." rprog2="Spark-based Mondrian" rprogdescr2="A Dockerized Apache Spark-based version of Mondrian, a sanitization algorithm to achieve <i>k-anonimity</i>.
+It is executed on a Spark cluster with a varying number of executors <a href='https://github.com/mosaicrown/mondrian'>(link)</a>." rprog3="dot-emacs" rprogdescr3="A minimal version of my <tt>.emacs</tt> files useful to anybody that wants to test Emacs with EXWM as its main driver <a href='https://github.com/dariofad/dot-emacs'>(link)</a> .
+To use it, you only have to install Emacs, <tt>use-package</tt> and <tt>xorg</tt>." rprog4="MOSAICrOWN Policy Engine" rprogdescr4="The policy engine is the tool responsible for parsing the MOSAICrOWN policy and checking whether a subject request is permitted or denied <a href='https://github.com/mosaicrown/policy-engine'>(link)</a>.
 Upcoming releases scheduled for 2021."
 %}